holstt/microservice-discord-bot-template/README.md

 > :warning: Remember to set up configuration first!

-Either run the project natively or use the provided `docker-compose.yml` to run it in Docker using the Docker Compose tool.
+Either run the project from source or use the provided `docker-compose.yml` to run it in Docker using the Docker Compose tool.

 Clone the project:
 1. `git clone https://github.com/roedebaron/discord-bot.git`